hpgbproductions/cloudgen/CloudSettingsGuide/README.md

 You should also have larger particle intervals for larger cloud formations, as more particles will be near the aircraft.
 Faraway particles consume much fewer resources.

 After generating clouds, a message stating the number of particles spawned will appear.
 Click on it to see the number of chunks (proportion of spawnable area) used.
 If you are hitting the chunk cap instead of the particle cap, try to increase the number of chunks or the size of the chunks to increase the spawnable area.

+#### Screenshot Tips

+Found a nice cloud formation but can't line up your shot?
+The cloud particle system uses local coordinate simulation, so try applying transformations to the transform of the particle system when taking screenshots.

 ## List of Settings